alx-sch/codespace_setup/README.md

 ## 4. Synch Your Local VS Code Settings and Extensions

-You can have all the extensions and settings you use locally in VS Code also available in your Codespace.
+You can sync all the extensions and settings you use locally in VS Code with your Codespace.

-To get all the VS Code extensions and settings you have locally in your Codespace:
+To get your local VS Code extensions and settings with your Codespace:

 - Log into your local VS Code with your GitHub account.
 - Enable "**Settings Sync**" in VS Code.
-- (Optional: You can ensure that your extensions and settings are synced across both your local VS Code and Codespace by logging into GitHub in both environments.)
+- (Optional) Ensure that your extensions and settings are synced across both your local VS Code and Codespace by logging into GitHub in both environments.

-This will sync your extensions and settings across your local environment and any Codespace you create, giving you a consistent development experience.
+This will sync your extensions and settings across your local environment and any Codespace you create, ensuring a consistent development experience.

 ## 5. Finalize the Setup
 When creating a new Codespace that includes a `.devcontainer`, please wait until all post-create commands have finished executing.